wso2/docs-choreo-dev/en/docs/deploy/devops/containers.md

 ## Update container configurations

-Choreo allows you to edit the default container configurations depending on your requirement.

 Follow these steps to update container configurations:

 1. Go to the **Deploy** view of the component for which you want to edit container configurations.